Glenn Frey: Eagles

 In May 2012, Frey was awarded an honorary Doctorate of Music from Berklee College of Music along with Henley, Joe Walsh and Timothy B. Schmit.

 In 2013, the two-part documentary History of the Eagles, directed by Alison Ellwood and co-produced by Academy Award winner Alex Gibney, was aired on Showtime.
 The documentary won an Emmy Award in 2013 for Outstanding Sound Mixing For Nonfiction Programming.
 An accompanying two-year History of the Eagles world tour ended on July 29, 2015, at Bossier City, Louisiana, a concert which would be Frey's final public appearance with the band.

+While the July 29, 2015, concert would be Frey's last public performance, he and the Eagles played a private concert two days later at Christian Brothers College High School, St. Louis, for a major school donor's 59th birthday.
+The concert was kept secret, and even the 300 people invited did not know that they would be treated to an Eagles concert featuring nine songs.

 Solo career

 After the Eagles disbanded, Frey achieved solo success in the 1980s, especially with two No. 2 hits.
-In 1984 he recorded in collaboration with Harold Faltermeyer the worldwide hit "The Heat Is On", the main theme from the Eddie Murphy action comedy film Beverly Hills Cop; then, Frey performed "You Belong to the City" (from the television series Miami Vice, the soundtrack of which stayed on top of the U.S. album charts for 11 weeks in 1985).
+In 1984, he recorded in collaboration with Harold Faltermeyer the worldwide hit "The Heat Is On", the main theme from the Eddie Murphy action comedy film Beverly Hills Cop.
+Frey then performed "You Belong to the City" (from the television series Miami Vice, the soundtrack of which stayed on top of the U.S. album charts for 11 weeks in 1985).
 His other contribution to the soundtrack, "Smuggler's Blues", hit No. 12 on the Billboard Hot 100.
 During his solo career, Frey had 12 charting songs in the U.S. Top 100.
 Eleven of those were written with Jack Tempchin, who wrote "Peaceful Easy Feeling".

 Frey was the first choice to record "Shakedown", the theme for the film Beverly Hills Cop II.
-Frey did not like the lyrics and then came down with laryngitis, so the song was given to Bob Seger.
+He did not like the lyrics and then came down with laryngitis, so the song was given to Bob Seger.
 After the song went to number one, Frey called to congratulate Seger, saying "At least we kept the money in Michigan!"

 Frey contributed the song "Flip City" to the Ghostbusters II soundtrack and "Part of Me, Part of You" to the soundtrack for Thelma & Louise.
-In 2005 he appeared on B.B.
+In 2005, he appeared on B.B.
 King & Friends: 80 on the track "Drivin' Wheel".

 In the late 1990s, Frey founded a record company, Mission Records, with attorney Peter Lopez.
 Frey never released any of his own work on the label, and the company has since disbanded.

-In 2009 Glenn Frey was voted into the Michigan Rock and Roll Legends Hall of Fame.
+In 2009, Frey was voted into the Michigan Rock and Roll Legends Hall of Fame.

-On May 8, 2012, he released his first solo album in 20 years, After Hours, featuring covers of pop standards from the 1940s to the 1960s.
+On May 8, 2012, Frey released his first solo album in 20 years, After Hours, featuring covers of pop standards from the 1940s to the 1960s.
 It was his final album before his death.